Nazism in Sweden: Neo-Nazism

 At the end of the 1980s a new National Socialist movement developed in Sweden.
 This cannot be classified as classical Nazi, but it has its roots in the interwar National Socialist Parties.
 The link between these parties and the new Nazism is mediated largely by the Nordic National Party (NRP).
-In its outlet, Storm magazine, the party hoped to collect all the "race-conscious whites" in Sweden and collect the scattered movement:
+In its outlet, Storm magazine, which began publication in 1990, the party hoped to collect all the "race-conscious whites" in Sweden and collect the scattered movement:

 We are the network we need to create for our freedom struggle.
-We do not care a damn if you want to describe yourself as a patriot, revisionist, nationalist, fascist, corporate elite, creator, or, of course, National Socialist...as long as you are racially conscious.
+We do not care a damn if you want to describe yourself as a patriot, revisionist, nationalist, fascist, corporate elite, creator, or, of course, National Socialist... as long as you are racially conscious.
 We urge not to avoid infighting with our brother organizations.

 In line with its effort to unify the movement, Storm sought to collaborate with the National League of Sweden (SNF), the Creative Church, the Nordic Reich Party, and the Norwegian group, Zorn 88.
 At a meeting in Stockholm on April 20, 1998, it formed a new network named VAM (The White Aryan Resistance).
 It became well known for a series of spectacular burglaries and robberies including one where they broke into a Lidingö police station and stole 36 guns.
 At the same time John Ausonius, the "Laser Man" engaged in a shooting spree targeting immigrants.
 He was not involved in the neo-Nazi movement, but the concurrence of the events garnered press exposure.
 In late 1992 the movement expanded considerably, with Storm offering mail order merchandise and promoting a white-supremacist rock band.
 In 1993 the penultimate issue of Storm claimed the movement was divided into two camps: the parliamentary and the revolutionary.
 VAM no longer exists as a movement, but there are numerous organizations rooted in it, including the Swedish Resistance Movement (SMR) led by Klas Lund and the Party of the Swedes (SVP).
 In 2010, the SVP party won one seat in the council of Grästorp Municipality, the first overtly Nazi party to gain public office since the second world war.